aidan-jackson-data/MRI-Analyzer/README.md

 MRI Analyzer provides an end-to-end pipeline capable of taking a variety of patient medical information and providing a prostate cancer diagnosis.
 This product offers flexibility to patients who only have a partial data record available, qualifies its predictions with uncertainty estimates at each step, and matches in-practice metrics of cancer diagnosis.
 With this, accuracy and speed improvements can be achieved over current practice while still maintaining usefulness in a variety of healthcare scenarios.

-For a general overview of results, see the file `Final_Presentation.pdf`.
+For a general overview of results, see the [website](https://aidan-jackson-data.github.io/MRI-Analyzer/) at https://aidan-jackson-data.github.io/MRI-Analyzer/ or the file `Final_Presentation.pdf`.

 <!-- Results -->
 Results